*Note: This article was first written on July 13th, 2012 and is the first entry from the original Epik Fails blog.

 However, when it comes to the subject of History Itself, it’s often hard to determine where the very beginning is exactly.
 There are plenty of different viewpoints and conflicting details found in the world’s many and varied “Creation Myths”, many of which have a moral theme (that would make Aesop proud) thrown in for good measure.

-Even as intriguing or convincing as some of these ‘Paradise Lost’ rip-offs might be, whether any of them have an ounce of truth to them would be a moot point, because its currently impossible to verify anything without a flying Delorean and a handy-dandy Flux Capacitor!
-Religious nut jobs and conspiracy theorists aside, it’s fairly safe to assume that Human life began on Earth and I’m even going to go out on a limb here and side with a massive majority of legitimate scientists across the globe, and say that modern man (Homo-Sapiens) first appeared roughly around 40,000 years or so ago, but our planet (and universe) is far, far older…
+Even as intriguing or convincing as some of these ‘Paradise Lost’ rip-offs might be, whether any of them have an ounce of truth to them would be a moot point, because its currently impossible to verify anything without a flying DeLorean and a handy-dandy Flux Capacitor!
+Religion and conspiracy theorists aside, it’s fairly safe to assume that Human life began on Earth and I’m even going to go out on a limb here and side with a massive majority of legitimate scientists across the globe, and say that modern man (Homo-Sapiens) first appeared roughly around 40,000 years or so ago, but our planet (and universe) is far, far older…

 The History of History

 History itself has often been divided into numerical structures by various cultures around the world.
-More specifically, it’s currently divided into two halves: what we (in Western Civilization that is) call BC and AD… Or what archeologists and scientists more adequately refer to as: BCE and CE… WTF?
+More specifically, it’s currently divided into two halves: what we (in Western Civilization that is) call BC and AD… Or what archaeologists and scientists more adequately refer to as: BCE and CE… WTF?
 Confused yet?
 Good.

 Why is our notion of human history structured into such basic and broad categories?
-Well, glad you asked random reader of print on bounded parchment.
+Well, glad you asked random reader of print on bounded parchment in electronic form!
 You see, it all started with Pope Gregory XIII (the Thirteenth), who commissioned the Gregorian Calendar during the reign of the Holy Roman Empire (in 1582), basically because chronological events were getting rather hard to keep track of.
 Being religious and all they decided to center all global events around the life of Jesus Christ, utilizing the structure and months of the Julian Calendar.
 Most of Western Civilization still follows this slightly inaccurate calendar, except for the Chinese, who are about as stubborn with their calendar as Americans are about not using the Metric System.

-In my humble opinion this historical structure is a complete cop out.
+In my humble opinion, this historical structure is a complete cop out.
 We really should have revised it after Y2K ended the world and robots forced us into slavery as human batteries.
 Historians, like most humans, are inherently lazy and tend to cut corners just like the rest of us when it comes to that horrible thing called work.
 Even if our puny human brains can’t comprehend just how old our planet really is, there really should be at least one more ‘Era’ before BC, BBC perhaps?
 How about BH – Before History?

 In addition to the whole BC thing, history is often divided into Elemental Ages: much like Comic Book Eras (Gold, Silver, Bronze and Copper Ages), except the non-comic-related Bronze Age actually referred to the innovation of Bronze tools and weaponry rather than the edgy comics from the 80′s and 90′s…